acoyfellow/FormSync/README.md

 # FormSync

-Keep your website visitors data preserved locally.
+Store your website visitors form data locally.
 Improve conversions for people who dropped off mid-way through filling out an online form.

 FormSync is a lightweight js library with 0 configuration.